Previous study and the effect on Student Finance England funding

 So, you will receive just two years of Tuition Fee Loan for your new course, which will cover the final two years of your course.
 For your first year, you will not receive the Tuition Fee Loan so will have to pay your own tuition fees.
 You will however receive the Maintenance Loan for the first year (and subsequent years) of your course and if applicable, grants for dependents or disability.

 |Normal duration of the new course plus one year (3+1)||4 years|

 |Years or part years spent on previous course||2 years|

-Using the same example, let’s say you had compelling personal reasons for leaving your last course, SFE accept these and they award you an extra year of Tuition Fee Loan and Maintenance/Special Support Grant.
-This would be awarded to fund your first year so you would receive full SFE funding for the normal three years of your new three year degree course instead of just the last two years.
+Using the same example, let’s say you had compelling personal reasons for leaving your last course, SFE accept these and they award you an extra year of Tuition Fee Loan.
+This would be awarded to fund your first year so you would receive full SFE funding for the normal three years of your new three-year degree course instead of just the last two years.

-Note: If you have studied for a maximum of two years on a two-year Higher National Diploma (HND) or foundation degree course, you will be eligible for two years of funding towards a new three-year degree course.
+Note: If you have studied for a maximum of two years on a two-year Higher National Diploma (HND) or foundation degree course, you will only be eligible for two years of Tuition Fee Loan towards a new three-year degree course.
 As above, this will be available for the last two years of your course.
 So if you start in the first year, you’ll be liable to pay your own fees.

-If you have more than two years' previous study, your funding entitlement will be reduced even further.
+If you have more than two years' previous study, your Tuition Fee Loan entitlement will be reduced even further.

 Contact student advice to discuss this before you start your course.